deanlie/ReopenAndRisk/README.md

 Branch Per100_Cases_And_Mortality:
   Accomplished:
   * Change Cases and Deaths tabs to New Cases and New Deaths resp;
   * Display on New Cases tab shows correct "per 100K" data except for one test, see To Do below
   * Added Total Cases tab with correct display and test for it
   * There are now tests newCasesTest, newDeathsTest, totalCasesTest, totalDeathsTest
   * Changed text on those four tabs
+  * Corrected display for Total Deaths tab

   To Do:
-  * newCasesTest is broken for test6 "Problem with `filter() input `..1`" object `Province_State' not found"
+  * newCasesTest and newDeathsTest are broken for test6 (same test both tabs) "Problem with `filter() input `..1`" object `Province_State' not found"
-  * Correct display for New Deaths and Total Deaths tabs.
-Display appears to have new and total numbers reversed???
-  * New Deaths for counties, not moving average, has same error message as newCasesTest test6 note above.
-That display for with moving average looks like what I would expect for total deaths with those input selections.
-  * Total Deaths display for counties, with moving average, shows error "Error: object 'US_County_Deaths_Per100K_Avg' not found"
-  * Total Deaths display for counties without moving average seems not to have per100K data